Regulations Are Progressing Toward Mandatory Electric Vehicles

 A technique used by diesel to clean up their soot black emissions was originally implemented in California by mandating EGR (Exhaust Gas Recirculation) systems beginning in the 90’s.
 The EGR system sounds great on paper by addressing one facet of the problem but reduces engine performance.
 This is because engines like clean cool air that is more dense and rich in oxygen to promote combustion.

-Rather than having to recirculate the exhaust back into the engine to combust all the byproducts that were improperly burned by a spark controlled engine, the HCCI would theoretically achieve full combustion solely from compression like a diesel engine.
+Rather than having to recirculate the exhaust back into the engine.
+They’d have to combust all the byproducts that were improperly burned by a spark controlled engine.
+The HCCI would theoretically achieve full combustion solely from compression like a diesel engine.
 The 87-octane gasoline would burn much cleaner and thoroughly than diesel if HCCI could be achieved.

 The new SkyActive-X technology developed by Mazda is the leading advancement into this field.
 SkyActive-X technology debuts in the 2019 Mazda 3.
-Mazda found a way to time the direct injection of fuel just perfectly to create the next best thing to an HCCI engine.
+Mazda found a way to time the direct injection of fuel.
+They did this perfectly to create the next best thing to an HCCI engine.
 It also features a supercharger that acts like and air pump to fine-tune the fuel/air mixture.

-Mazda is a small car company that is famous for building eccentric engines like the rotary engine that made its RX-7 model legendary among performance enthusiasts.
-Mazda is planning to bring back their Wankel rotary engines in 2019 as a small secondary engine to recharge the battery of an electric vehicle for range extension.
-Mazda has led the way in developing the technology to extend the life of combustion engines until the global bans come into effect.
+Mazda is a small car company that is famous for building eccentric engines like the rotary engine.
+This engine made its RX-7 model legendary among performance enthusiasts.
+Also, Mazda is planning to bring back their Wankel rotary engines in 2019 as a small secondary engine.
+These engines are to recharge the battery of an electric vehicle for range extension.
+Mazda has led the way in developing the technology.
+This technology would extend the life of combustion engines until the global bans come into effect.

 The Underlying Reason Why Automakers Keep Stalling

-Automakers will lose a large share of profits (up to 50%) by competitively pricing electric vehicles to sell at combustion engine prices.
-The Lithium-ion batteries that power most electric vehicles today are expensive.
-Mass-production of Aluminum-ion batteries may prove to be the grand solution that automakers have been waiting for to bring down overhead in EV manufacturing.
-Nevertheless, environmental regulators are forcing automakers to begin developing the electric vehicle technologies even if they take a hit to their wallet and lose jobs.
+Automakers will lose a large share of profits (up to 50%) by competitively pricing electric vehicles.
+These vehicles would be ready to sell at combustion engine prices.
+The lithium-ion batteries that power most electric vehicles today are expensive.
+Mass-production of Aluminum-ion batteries may prove to be the grand solution.
+The solution that automakers have been waiting for to bring down overhead in EV manufacturing.
+Nevertheless, environmental regulators are forcing automakers to begin developing electric vehicle technologies.
+Even if that means they take a hit to their wallet and lose jobs.
 It is believed that 600,000 jobs will be lost in automotive manufacture if the German ban on combustion engines goes into effect in 2030 as announced.
-The electric parts will have to be produced and outsourced to other equipment manufacturers while the labor to build vehicles will simultaneously be reduced by 40%.
+The electric parts will have to be produce and outsource to other equipment manufacturers.
+While the labor to build vehicles will simultaneously be reduced by 40%.